VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

 ### Troubleshooting

 * If `vmrestore` eats all the network bandwidth, then set `-maxBytesPerSecond` to the desired value.
 * If `vmrestore` has been interrupted due to temporary error, then just restart it with the same args.
-It will resume restore process.
+It will resume the restore process.

 ### Advanced usage